Key concepts

 Transaction

-A transaction is an entry on a bank statement that impacts the balance of the account.
-A transaction has a booked and a value date.
-Atlar will validate and ensure that the booked balance difference of a single day, will be equal to the net sum of all transactions' amounts booked that same day.
+A transaction is an entry on a bank statement that impacts the account balance.
+Each transaction includes a booked date and value date.
+Atlar validates that the daily change in booked balance equals the sum of booked transactions.

 View